BabDev/Transifex-API/README.markdown

 ## Installation via Composer

-You can simply run the following from the command line:
+You can run the following from the command line:

 ```sh
 composer require babdev/transifex